TongLing916/tongling916.github.io/_posts/2020-4-4-Multi-View-Stereo-Tutorial.md

 ### 4 Multi-view Stereo and Structure Priors

+- Our world is redundant with textureless and highly non-Lambertian objects that make MVS algorithms fail.
+- Strong structural regularities
+  - planarity
+  - orthogonality
+- Change the definition of labels to enforce high-level structure priors such planarity, while still keeping the __submodularity__ to enable the simple application of graph-cuts technique.

 #### 4.1 Departure from Depthmap to Planemap

+- Manhattan-world stereo [^Furukawa09b]
+  - The MRF formulation is used to estimate a plane ID per pixel, which is called a planemap as opposed to a depthmap.
+  - The __data term__ measures visibility inconsistency between a plane hypothesis at a pixel and all of the input 3D points.
+  - The __smoothness term__ enforces spatial consistency.
+The penalty is down-weighted in the presence of image edges, where depth discontinuity is reasonable.
+  - Given the MRF formulation, the $$\alpha$$-expansion algorithm is used to minimize the energy and estimate a planemap. [^Boykov04] [^Boykov01]
+- Extended work allowing planes of arbitrary orientations [^Sinha09]

 #### 4.2 Departure from Planes to Geometric Primitives

+- They [^Zebedin08] estimate an elevation model or a height field representation of cities, which is formulated as a 2D MRF problem in a top down view.
+- The formulation is very similar to the piecewise planar stereo algorithms in the previous section, where an MRF is used to assign a primitive ID, but with two key differences:
+  - The first difference is that the domain is discretized by a grid of much larger rectangular cells based on the 3D line segments reconstructed by a multi-view line matching algorithm [^Baillard99].
+A primitive ID is assigned to each cell, which has additional data-aware regularization effects.
+  - The second difference is the handling of surfaces of revolution as geometric primitives, which may not be effective for arbitrary scenes.

 #### 4.3 Image Classification for Structure Priors

+- Image classification techniques can be employed to label an image into planar and non-planar regions, where structure priors (i.e., piecewise planarity) are enforced only for regions with planar classification. [^Gallup10]
+  - They train a classifier based on the color and texture features to distinguish planar and non-planar surfaces, where both a simple k-nearest neighbor classifier and SVM classifier were tested and produced similar results.

+### 5 Software, Best Practices, and Successful Applications

+### 6 Limitations and Future Directions

+- Limitations
+  - Lack of texture
+  - Thin structures
+  - Non-Lambertian surfaces
+- Open Problems
+  - Aerial and ground fusion
+  - Inverse CAD
+  - Semantic modeling
+  - Dynamic scene modeling

 ### Literature

 [^Furukawa15]: Furukawa, Yasutaka, and Carlos Hernández.
 "Multi-view stereo: A tutorial."
 Foundations and Trends® in Computer Graphics and Vision 9.1-2 (2015): 1-148.

 [^Furukawa09]: Yasutaka Furukawa, Brian Curless, Steven M. Seitz, and Richard Szeliski.
 Reconstructing building interiors from images.
 In IEEE International Conference on Computer Vision, 2009.

+[^Furukawa09b]: Furukawa, Yasutaka, et al. "Manhattan-world stereo."
+2009 IEEE Conference on Computer Vision and Pattern Recognition.
+IEEE, 2009.

 [^Furukawa10a]: Yasutaka Furukawa and Jean Ponce.
 Accurate, dense, and robust multi-view stereopsis.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 32(8):1362–1376, August 2010.